Chillguy234/MINI-PROJECT/README.md

  #### Group 6 members that collaborated for the project;

 1. Afolayan Boluwatife

-2.Daniel Echendu
+2. Daniel Echendu

 3. Chukwuejekwu Joy

 - They  worked on;
 Groupformula.js,
 Ourconverter.js,
 Package-lock.js,
 Package.json.

 4.David Joseph

 5. Chukwuebuka Uche

 - They both worked on;
 index.html